inet-framework/inet-tutorials/wireless/doc/step4.rst

 ~~~~~~~~~~~~~

 The :ned:`IntegratedCanvasVisualizer` we use as the ``visualizer``
-submodule in this network contains a ``networkRouteVisualizer`` module
+submodule in this network contains a ``networkRouteVisualizer`` module,
 which is able to render packet paths.
 This module displays paths where a
 packet has been recently sent between the network layers of the two end
 hosts.
 The path is displayed as a colored arrow that goes through the
 visited hosts.
-The path continually fades and then it disappears after a
+The path continually fades, and then it disappears after a
 certain amount of time unless it is reinforced by another packet.

 The network route visualizer is activated by setting its
 ``displayRoutes`` parameter to ``true``.
 Its ``packetFilter`` parameter
 specifies which packets it should take into account.
-By default it is
+By default, it is
 set to ``*``, which means all packets.
 Our UDP application generates
 packets with the name ``UDPData-0``, ``UDPData-1``, etc, so we set the
 packet filter to ``UDPData*`` in order to filter out other types of